Rob Jetten: Party leader

-On 14 July 2023, Jetten announced his candidacy to become the next Leader of the D66.
-He succeeded Sigrid Kaag after she announced that she would not lead D66 into the 2023 general election, due to the impact of the "hate, intimidation and threats" she receives on her family.
-Jetten returned to the House of Representatives as parliamentary leader after the election.
+On 14 July 2023, Jetten announced his candidacy to become the next leader of the D66.
+He succeeded Sigrid Kaag after she announced that she would not lead D66 into the 2023 general election, due to the impact of the "hate, intimidation and threats" she received against her family.
+Jetten returned to the House of Representatives as parliamentary leader after the election, in which D66 obtained 9 seats, a loss of 24.
 Following Kaag's resignation effective 8 January 2024 to fill a role at the United Nations, Jetten took over her position as Deputy Prime Minister, and he served as acting Minister of Finance for four days.
 However, his tasks for the latter were in practice delegated to State Secretary for Finance Marnix van Rij.

 Jetten's term as minister ended on 2 July 2024, when the Schoof cabinet was sworn in.
 When that cabinet presented its 2025 budget which included €2 billion in education cuts, Jetten formed the self-named "unholy alliance" with centrist and conservative opposition parties.
 Coalition parties needed additional support in the Senate, but D66 pulled out of negotiations in early December 2024, a week before an agreement was reached to reverse €750 million of the cuts.
 During the Russian invasion of Ukraine, he advocated for Dutch defense spending to rise from 2% to 3% of gross domestic product, believing that Europe could no longer rely on the United States for its security following the second inauguration of US president Donald Trump in 2025.

-In the 2025 Dutch general election, Jetten's Democrats 66 (D66) party and the right-wing populist PVV ended up jointly being the largest parties, each winning 26 seats in the House.
+In the 2025 general election, Jetten's Democrats 66 (D66) and the right-wing populist Party for Freedom (PVV) ended up jointly being the largest parties, each winning 26 seats in the House.
 D66 experienced their best-ever result in general elections.
+Jetten was credited for his optimism during the campaign.
+In the following cabinet formation, D66 agreed to form a minority cabinet with the People's Party for Freedom and Democracy (VVD) and the Christian Democratic Appeal (CDA).